FilmGarth Ginsburg

 Except for Kathryn Bigelow, of course.

 Let’s cut these filmmakers a little bit of slack first.
 GWOT didn’t just bring out the worst in artists, but just about everyone walking the planet.
 Everything about the wars in Afghanistan and Iraq, from the build-up to the war itself to our eventual exits, was so stupid and rage inducing that it’s a small wonder the totality of it didn’t shatter all of our minds.
-Or maybe I’m being naïve and they actually did, as two of the three movies I’m going to talk about in this section were made many years after the war broke out.
+Or maybe I’m being naïve and it actually did, as two of the three movies I’m going to talk about in this section were made many years after the war broke out.

 That being said, there’s a point to be made that when the shit goes down, you need people at their best.
 Rarely do you get it, but it’s what you hope for, particularly when it’s your “job” to help process emotional baggage through art.
 In this regard, a lot of normally trustworthy filmmakers failed spectacularly.

-The most prominent example that comes to mind is Redacted, a 2007 film written and directed by Brian De Palma, which is a genuine contender for the worst movie I watched.
+The most prominent example that comes to mind is Redacted, a 2007 film written and directed by Brian De Palma, which is a genuine contender for the worst GWOT movie I watched.

 That being said, it’s hard to know where to begin with this one.